ajinkya-builds/elephant-watch-app/README.md

 - **User Authentication**: Secure login system for authorized personnel
 - **Elephant Activity Reporting**: Multi-step form to report elephant sightings with details
 - **Geolocation**: Capture precise location data for sightings
+- **Live Compass Integration**: Use device compass for accurate direction tracking with lock feature
 - **Administrative Data**: Record division, range, beat, and compartment information
 - **Elephant Details**: Document number of elephants, gender distribution, and identifying features
 - **Damage Assessment**: Record and categorize any damage caused by elephants
 - **Data Persistence**: All reports are stored in a Supabase database
+- **Mobile-First Design**: Optimized for field use on mobile devices

 ## Technology Stack